 NASA’s Parker Solar Probe will be the first-ever mission to “touch” the Sun.
 It will swoop closer to the Sun’s surface than any spacecraft before it.
-It maybe launched on 31 July 2018.
+It was launched on 12 August 2018.

 1. Provide new data on solar activity